-As a Fort Collins rental property owner, one of the great things you can do to guarantee that your real estate investments are profitable is to make them as low-maintenance as possible.
-There are several low cost and helpful methods to make a low-maintenance rental property.
-These techniques may help when you notice that you are spending too much time and money on property maintenance.
+As a Fort Collins rental property owner, one of the most excellent ways to keep your properties profitable is to make them as low-maintenance as possible.
+Reducing your maintenance costs can help you achieve healthier cash flows and then save more money to invest in the future.
+The good news is that there are lots of low-cost and effective ways to make a low-maintenance rental property.
+If you are spending too much time and money on property maintenance, these tactics may help.

-The primary step to owning a low-maintenance rental is to make sure you have the right materials for your property.
+The first step to making your rental property more low-maintenance is to choose the right materials for repairs and improvements.
 Low maintenance is not the same as low quality.
-Most quality materials are more durable and easier to keep clean than the cheaper, low-grade type.
+Many quality materials are more durable and easier to keep clean than the cheaper, low-grade kind.
 Flooring is one area where this is especially true.
-For low-maintenance floors that retain their attraction for many years, savvy property owners often choose tile or vinyl.
-Tile and vinyl both work well in kitchens, bathrooms, hallways, and other high-traffic areas.
-And they’re both easy to keep clean.
+Savvy property owners often choose tile or vinyl for low-maintenance floors that will keep their appeal for many years.
+Tile and vinyl work well in kitchens, bathrooms, hallways, and other high-traffic areas.
+And both are easy to keep clean.

-Another great strategy to minimize maintenance in your rental’s interiors is to paint the walls with a first-rate semi-gloss paint.
-Unlike flat paint, which could be stressful to clean and may stain quickly, semi-gloss or even gloss paint is also great for heavy wear.
-Try applying glossy paint in the kitchen to give those walls a stain-resistant effect.
-You can also try to put a backsplash behind appliances and counters.
-A backsplash is even easier to clean than a painted wall and reduces the amount of re-painting you’ll need to do between tenants.
+Another simple but effective strategy to lessen maintenance in your rental’s interiors is to choose a paint finish, bathtub surround, or backsplash that is easy to clean.
+For example, consider painting your rental’s walls with a high-quality semi-gloss paint.
+Unlike flat paint, which can be hard to clean and may stain easily, semi-gloss or even gloss paint tends to hold up better to heavy wear.
+Consider using glossy paint in the kitchen to make those walls stain-resistant.
+If you’ve got tile in the bathrooms, consider installing a fiberglass surround right over the top.
+These products are relatively budget-friendly and stay looking nice longer than grout lines.
+You may even consider adding a backsplash in the kitchen behind appliances and counters.
+A backsplash is easier to clean than a painted wall and will reduce the amount of re-painting you’ll need to do between tenants.

-When you’re scheduling your renovations, do not forget about low-maintenance lighting choices.
-Pendant lights and chandeliers may look beautiful, but they seem to gather dust and bugs and are easily damaged sooner or later.
-To minimize maintenance, use good quality, functional lighting that is mounted securely to the ceiling.
-It’s also a wonderful idea to utilize light fixtures that make it easy for your tenants to change light bulbs when needed.
-For extra marketing advantage, it is advisable to change your electrical sockets to provide plug-ins for cell phones and some portable gadgets.
-This will not only attract more tenants, but it will greatly reduce issues like blown fuses.
+As you plan your renovations, don’t forget to include some low-maintenance lighting and charging options.
+Pendant lights and chandeliers may look pretty, but they collect dust and bugs over time and are easily damaged.
+To reduce maintenance, choose good quality, functional lighting mounted securely against the ceiling.
+It’s also a good idea to choose light fixtures that make it easy for tenants to change light bulbs when needed.
+Additionally, consider upgrading your electrical outlets to include plug-ins for cell phones and other electronic devices for an added selling point.
+This will not only attract more tenants but can help prevent problems like blown fuses.

-After all, one of the useful techniques to establish and own a low-maintenance rental is to have a comprehensive maintenance plan in position.
-Your maintenance plan must incorporate both interior and exterior maintenance activities, as well as a schedule of when each task should be done.
-Doing routine maintenance every month is required to prevent expensive emergency repairs and keeping your rental as low-maintenance as possible.
+Finally, one of the best ways to create and own a low-maintenance rental is to have a comprehensive maintenance plan.
+Your maintenance plan should include interior and exterior maintenance tasks and a schedule of when each task should be completed.
+Carrying out routine maintenance every month is essential to preventing expensive emergency repairs and keeping your rental as low-maintenance as possible.

 Looking for assistance in making your rental investment more low-maintenance and profitable?
 Contact Real Property Management of the Rockies at 970-658-0410 to speak with a Fort Collins property manager today.